Only the most insensitive person could ignore the subject line of the email:

 Whoa.
 Did Tolan, Elliott and the producers really “slap” autistics “in the face” by casting Lea?
 I also had more questions for Ledesma.
 What does “exceedingly large” mean?
 Had I missed pickets, Times op-eds, civil disobedience at curtain calls?
 Have the producers been truly spurning and slighting the autistic community even as they “profiting off of” them?
 I learned there had been a petition: where was it?
 Could I sign it?
 No, Ledesma wrote:

 The petition was deleted a little bit ago because so many of the comments took to accusing particular people involved in Curious Incident…or particular actors and that is not what we are about.
 Many of the comments that were not hurtful or naming specific people were moved here.

-So I clicked on that link.
+I clicked on a link.
 When I did, I came upon many comments like this:

 “Offensive material”? “…control over the character-building process as actors”?
 Did the autistic community really believe that the production, and Sharp’s portrayal, represented something reprehensible?

-Yet the article noted that some autism advocates
+Still, the article noted that some autism advocates…

 …have voiced their frustration that an actor on the spectrum was not cast… Still, many kids with autism and their families have said that they see their own experience in the show…